THE HOME OF WATCH CULTURE

 Citizen Stormtrooper Eco Drive

-If your love of the Stormtrooper colour scheme actually comes from Star Wars and not just the strong contrast between black and white, the Citizen Stormtrooper is the only one which will truly scratch your itch.
-From the Imperial Crest at 12 o’clock to the back plate’s power pack at 9, the dial is packed with Stormtrooper easter eggs.
+If your love of the Stormtrooper colour scheme actually comes from Star Wars and not just the strong contrast between black and white, the Citizen Stormtrooper is the only one that will truly scratch your itch.
+From the Imperial Crest at 12 o’clock to the back plate’s power pack at 9, the dial is packed with Stormtrooper Easter eggs.
 Even the 44mm case seems sci-fi with its elevated bezel and shining mirror polish.
 It’s powered by an Eco-Drive movement, so it recharges with light and never needs battery replacements.
 The caseback displays a blueprint of a Stormtrooper helmet and the Star Wars logo, tying it in as an officially licensed product.
 Price: US$325

 Doxa SUB 300 Carbon Whitepearl